NetBSD/pkgsrc-wip/zoneminder/files/README-pkgsrc.md

 set.
 Consider assigning a default system time zone to date.timezone in ${PKG_SYSCONFDIR}/php.ini.
 [This paragraph might be old advice.]

+# Upgrading from previous versions

+Upgrade a database from an older version of ZoneMinder via:

+  zmupdate.pl -u root [-p <password>]

+NB: Before doing this ensure that $prefix/etc/conf.d exists.
+Zoneminder 1.32 will attempt to remove config from the database and place it in e.g. `/usr/pkg/etc/conf.d/zmcustom.conf`.

 # Shared memory

-With 1.30, zoneminder tries to use a shm filesystem to store files that are then mmap'd, instead of system V shm.
+Zoneminder tries to use a shm filesystem to store files that are then mmap'd.
+(1.28 used SysV shm but that is no longer relevant.)

-On NetBSD, the default might be /dev/shm but the right place is /var/shm.
+On NetBSD, the compiled default might be /dev/shm but the right place is /var/shm.
 This can be changed in Options in the web interface.

-One might need a lot of space, or to turn the buffer down to fewer frames.
+(One might need a lot of space, or to turn the buffer down to fewer frames; this is not about pkgsrc.)

 Somtimes, the shm file can get into a bad state and be zero length.
 This might be a bad error path during camera timeouts; it seems to